WenW186079/Tulu_Test/README.md

 - 8B
   - When I use 6 * A100 PCIe, shows high memory pressure, subsequent cache flushes can slow down the training
-  - GPU: 7 * A100 PCIe, no cuda oom, shows no bug, but run really slow  [TODO:make sure it's not stucked?]
+  - GPU: 7 * A100 PCIe, no cuda oom, shows no bug, but run really slow, 20mins didn't see the loss
+  - !!!!
+[TODO]:make sure it's not stucked? cache problem?
 Example:
 ```
 python open_instruct/ppo_vllm_thread_ray_gtrl.py \